anton-k/hindley-milner-type-check/README.md

 printInfer (Expr e) = T.printInfer $ T.inferType defContext e
 ```

-We just reuse the utility function `printInfer`, but it's good to look at it's definition.
+We just reuse the utility function `printInfer`, but it's good to look at its definition.
-It's very strightforward:
+It's very straightforward:

 ```haskell
 -- | Pretty printer for result of type-inference